PanicStation.org

 Short answer

 Do not share your home address.
-The safest immediate move is to slow the interaction down, stop answering address questions, and switch to protecting your privacy and safety.
+Slow the interaction down, stop answering address questions, and switch to protecting your privacy and safety.

 Do not do these things

-- Do not give your full address, postcode, building name, flat number, or any “partial” version to get them off your back.
+• Do not give your full address, postcode, building name, flat number, or a “partial” version to get them off your back.

-- Do not send live location, a doorstep photo, a view from your window, or anything that could identify your home.
+• Do not send live location, a doorstep photo, a view from your window, a parcel label, or anything that could identify your home.

-- Do not let them rush you into proving trust, loyalty, or interest by sharing personal details.
+• Do not let them rush you into proving trust, loyalty, attraction, or interest by sharing personal details.

-- Do not move the conversation onto a more private app just because they insist.
+• Do not move the conversation onto another app just because they insist.

-- Do not argue for a long time once you have decided not to share it.
+• Do not keep debating once you have decided not to share it.

 What to do now

-Stop giving more personal information.
-Do not confirm where you live, whether you live alone, your routine, your workplace, or nearby landmarks.
+1. Stop giving more personal information.
+Do not confirm where you live, whether you live alone, your routine, your workplace, nearby landmarks, or places you regularly visit.

-Send one brief boundary message, then stop discussing it.
-Something like: “I’m not sharing my address.”
-You do not need to explain, negotiate, or soften it.
+2. Send one brief boundary message, then stop discussing your address.
+For example: “I’m not sharing my address.”
+You do not need to explain, negotiate, or make it sound softer.

-Take screenshots that show the pattern.
-Capture their username, profile, the repeated requests, and any pressure, threats, guilt-tripping, or sexual coercion.
+3. Take screenshots that show the pattern.
+Capture their username, profile, the repeated address requests, and any pressure, threats, guilt-tripping, sexual pressure, or attempts to move you to another app.

-Block or restrict them on the app or platform if you want the contact to stop.
-Also check whether the app lets you report unwanted sexual pressure, harassment, or unsafe behaviour.
+4. Block or restrict them if you want the contact to stop.
+Use the app’s report option if it covers harassment, unwanted sexual pressure, coercive behaviour, threats, or unsafe contact.

-Check whether anything you already shared could reveal your address indirectly.
-Look at old photos, parcel labels, calendar screenshots, food delivery screenshots, ride-share screenshots, and public profiles.
+5. Check what they could already use to locate you.
+Look at recent photos, parcel labels, calendar screenshots, food delivery screenshots, ride-share screenshots, public profiles, workplace details, and location tags.

-Get specialist support if the sexual pressure is leaving you shaken or stuck.
-If something sexual happened without your consent, or you are not sure, you can contact Rape Crisis England & Wales for support without committing yourself to reporting anything.
+8. Get specialist support if the sexual pressure has left you shaken or unsure.
+You do not have to decide whether to report before asking for support.
+If something sexual happened without your consent, or you are not sure, a sexual violence support service can talk it through with you.

-If they are threatening to share intimate images, or hinting they can expose you unless you cooperate, get help with the platform and account safety quickly.
-The Revenge Porn Helpline supports adults in the UK affected by intimate image abuse, including threats to share intimate images.
+9. If they are threatening to share intimate images or messages unless you cooperate, get help quickly.
+The Revenge Porn Helpline supports adults in the UK affected by intimate image abuse, including threats to share private sexual images and sextortion.

 What can wait

-You do not need to decide right now whether to report them, confront them again, meet them, explain yourself better, or sort out every privacy setting perfectly.
-The urgent part is simply not giving your address and stopping the pressure from getting closer to your real life.
+You do not need to decide right now whether to report them, confront them again, meet them, explain yourself better, or fix every privacy setting perfectly.
+The urgent part is not giving your address, reducing contact, and stopping the pressure from getting closer to your real life.

 Important reassurance

-Feeling frozen, embarrassed, conflicted, or worried that you “led them on” is a very common reaction.
-Someone pressuring you for your address after sexual chatting does not create an obligation to share it.
+Feeling frozen, embarrassed, conflicted, or worried that you “led them on” is a common reaction to pressure.
+Sexual chatting does not create any obligation to share your address, meet at home, keep responding, or prove trust.

 Scope note

-This is first steps only.
-Later decisions about reporting, ongoing safety, or legal options may need specialist help.
+These are first steps only.
+Later decisions about reporting, ongoing safety, sexual violence support, platform action, or legal options may need specialist help.

 Important note

-This is general information, not legal, medical, or crisis counselling advice.
+This is general information, not legal, medical, financial, therapeutic, or professional advice.
 Guidance and processes can vary across the UK, and if anything shifts toward immediate danger, use emergency help straight away.

 Additional Resources